Merchant Account Providers Compared: 12 Best Options for 2026

 If you're a platform considering how to take payments for your customers, start with our guide to embedded payments without becoming a PayFac or explore Shuttle's payment layer — most platforms save 18+ months of build time by orchestrating across existing providers rather than becoming a merchant account provider themselves.

 If you're a merchant looking to collect payments more effectively, explore Shuttle's merchant tools — including payment links, voice checkout, and open banking — which work alongside your existing merchant account provider rather than replacing it.
+To compare the leading payment link options side by side, see Best Payment Link Providers.

 Talk to us